NicholasHyland/Linker-Program/README.md

-# Linker program using a two pass method
+# Linker program using a two pass linker method

-# Program reads an input set from standard input - text.txt file
+Program reads an input set from standard input - text.txt file